alexandruast/platform-inception/README.md

 build publish plugin

 #### Changelog
+replaced POD_VERSION with POD_TAG to better reflect what we're doing
+pods will build only if the git commit id changed, also changed the version string to be the short commit id
 created system cron daily maintenance jenkins job  - runs docker prune commands
 added fluentd pod for collecting logs
 refactored job-dsl job names and views